webplatform/docs/svg/elements/g/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=In the following code example, the g element is used to group two elements together.
+|Description=In the following [http://code.webplatform.org/gist/09f7ebf9fa8ed1d9b0d6 code example], the g element is used to group two elements together.
 They are then rotated together.

-Before the rotation, the elements looked like this:

-After the rotation, the elements look like this:
 |Code=<syntaxhighlight lang="xml">
 <!DOCTYPE HTML>
 <html>